 For example, let's talk about the plan that Congress is thinking about now.
-In this plan, the federal government would spend \$880 billion less on Medicaid over the next 10 years.
+In this plan, the Federal government would spend \$880 billion less on Medicaid over the next 10 years.
 The plan is for the amount of money in the block grants to stay smaller than health care costs.

 Every year, health care costs grow.

-But the plan says that even when health costs grow, states would not get more money to pay for these costs.

-This means that over time, states would pay more and more money for Medicaid.

-The federal government would pay less money to help the states.
+But the plan says that even when health costs grow, states would get not get more money to pay for these costs.
+This means that over time, states would pay more and more money for Medicaid, and the federal government would pay less money.
 This would change how states are able to run Medicaid.

 If states wanted to keep the same amount of Medicaid, but the federal government paid less, the states would have to pay more.
 States can't spend extra money as easily as the federal government can.
 Most of the money states have is for things besides Medicaid.
 States use money for things like fixing roads, having police officers, and running schools.

 Since states want to keep their roads, schools, and police officers, and they may not be able to raise taxes, they will probably decide to spend less money on Medicaid.

-1. States could make it harder for people to get Medicaid.

-2. States could limit the number of people who can get Medicaid

-3. States could have waiting lists for people who need Medicaid

-4. States could limit how many Medicaid services people can get

-5. States could stop paying for certain Medicaid services.

-For example, states could stop paying for home- and community-based services.

-6. States could pay doctors and health care providers less money for Medicaid services
+Here are some things states might do to spend less on Medicaid:

+- States could make it harder for people to get Medicaid - States could limit the number of people who can get Medicaid - States could have waiting lists for people who need Medicaid - States could limit how many Medicaid services people can get - States could stop paying for certain Medicaid services, like home and community based services - States could pay doctors and health care providers less money for Medicaid services